chenlindu/chenlindu.github.io/_pages/about-en.md

 ## Announcement

-- I am a Postdoctoral Fellow & Assistant Researcher at the Peking University School of Stomatology.
+- I am a Postdoctoral Fellow at Peking University School of Stomatology.
-- My research focuses on Dental AI, medical image processing, and medical big data platforms.
-- I welcome collaboration and student applications.
+- My research applies artificial intelligence to dentistry, with emphasis on foundation models, intelligent agents, and multimodal large language models.
+- Collaboration and research internship opportunities are welcome.
 Contact: `dcchenlin@icloud.com`.

 ## Bio

-I am a postdoctoral researcher and assistant researcher at the Peking University School of Stomatology.
+I am a postdoctoral researcher at the Peking University School of Stomatology.
 I received my Ph.D. in Biomedical Engineering from Tsinghua University (2020–2025) and my B.Eng. in Electronic Science and Technology from Beijing Jiaotong University (2016–2020).
-My current research focuses on AI for dentistry, medical image processing, and clinical AI systems.
+My work focuses on building clinically aligned AI systems for dentistry—leveraging foundation models, multimodal LLMs, and agent-based pipelines to improve diagnostic accuracy, treatment planning, and workflow efficiency.

 ## Research Overview

-- Data-efficient learning for medical imaging
+- Foundation models for dental and medical imaging
-- Foundation models and multimodal AI for dentistry
+- Multimodal large language models for clinical decision support
-- Clinical workflow oriented AI systems and evaluation
+- Intelligent agents for end‑to‑end clinical workflows
+- Data‑efficient learning and robust deployment in clinical settings

 ## News

-- 2025: Multiple works accepted to journals and MICCAI; started postdoc at PKU School of Stomatology.
-- 2024: Published works in IEEE TMI, JCMR, and MICCAI.
+- 2024: Our paper was accepted as a MICCAI 2024 Spotlight.

 ## Awards